 What is Betternet VPN?

-Betternet is a relatively new free VPN service founded in 2015.
+Betternet is a relatively new free VPN service founded in 2015 and based in Canada.
 Betternet offers VPN functionality without any costs involved.

 How is Betternet free?